 By giving you the chance to garden, hydroponic gardening is giving you greater access to healthy produce.
-In addition two distinct studies reveal people in their prime age (i.e., the 60s to 70s) who garden regularly had 36 percent to 47 percent lesser chance of getting dementia compared to people who don’t, CNN health reports.
+In addition, two distinct studies reveal people in their prime age (i.e., the 60s to 70s) who garden regularly had a 36 percent to 47 percent lesser chance of getting dementia compared to people who don’t, CNN health reports.

 Add stress relief and exercise into that equation and you know getting hydroponic gardens in your abode is like breathing fresh morning air in a polluted city.